AdaCore/gnatstudio/docs/users_guide/projects.rst

   change the value of the environment variable, which is only used to get the default initial value of the scenario variable.

-  When you spawn external tools like :program:`gnatmake`, you can also specify the value they should use for the scenario variable by using a command line switch, typically :command:`-X`.
+  When you spawn external tools like :program:`gnatmake` you can also specify the value they should use for the scenario variable by using a command line switch, typically :command:`-X`.